Back to Backspace and Pillywags' Mansion: Production

 Back to Backspace was created and written by Dominic Bisignano and Amalia Levari.
 Pillywags' Mansion was created, written, and storyboarded by Sam Marin.
 All three of them are alumni of the California Institute of the Arts (CalArts).
 Marin graduated in 2006 and also provides the voices of Benson, Muscle Man, and Pops on another Cartoon Network series, Regular Show.
 Bisignano and Levari graduated from CalArts in 2008 and 2009 respectively.

 Both pilots were produced by Nate Funaro; for Back to Backspace, Mike Roth was a supervising producer.
-Phil Rydna and Sue Mondt served as creative director and art director respectively for both pilots.
+Phil Rynda and Sue Mondt served as creative director and art director respectively for both pilots.
 Pillywags' Mansion was directed by Patrick Johnson and Rob Getzschman.
 In Back to Backspace, Amber Benson was cast as Patti; Zosia Mamet as Yaga; Craig Anton as Mustacki; David and Chris Walsh as Herschel and Sweatpants respectively; and Geoffrey Arend as Ranklin.
 In Pillywags' Mansion, Pillywags was cast as Marin; Greg as Tim Blaney; Screen as Allan Trautman; and Professor Steve as Artie Esposito.